Principal Reduction Alternative: What You Need to Know

 Program Qualifications

-To qualify for PRA, you must meet certain eligibility requirements:
+To qualify for the Principal Reduction Alternative, you must meet the following eligibility requirements:

 • Your loan is not a Fannie Mae or Freddie Mac loan.